galvandaniel/sand-sim/README.md

 Use the left mouse button the generate tile particles into the sandbox!

+Use the right mouse button to switch the tile placement mode:
+- Pencil - Place tiles, new tiles to be placed highlighted by a square 'ghost'.
+- Eraser - Delete tiles, tiles to be removed highlighted by a red grid.
+- Brush - Replace tiles hovered over with currently selected tile type.

-The selected element type may be changed using the keyboard or the mouse scroll wheel.
-The key controls are:
+The selected tile type may be changed using the keyboard or the mouse scroll wheel.
+Below is the key to type mapping:

 - 1 - Sand
 - 2 - Water